-The specimen shows the distinctive features of stromatoporoids such as pillars, laminae and dissepiments (Fig. 2B).
+The specimen shows the distinctive features of stromatoporoids, such as pillars, laminae and dissepiments (Fig. 2B).
 The original external morphology of the stromatoporoid could not be determined because the specimen is a broken piece.
 However, we can eliminate a branching morphology.
-Elements of the stromatoporoid are relatively thick (about 0.5 mm) and the microstructure is finely cellular to melanospheric.
-In longitudinal section (Fig. 2B), the structure appears cassiculate, or as an alternation of zones slightly dominated by pachysteles followed by cassiculate-dominated zones or pachystrome-dominated zones.
+Elements of the stromatoporoid are relatively thick (about 0.5 mm), and the micro-structure is finely cellular to melanospheric.
+In longitudinal section (Fig. 2B), the structure appears cassiculate, or as an alternation of zones slightly dominated by pachysteles followed by cassiculate-dominated zones or pachystromedominated zones.
 Pachysteles are columnar to spool-shaped, confined to an interlaminar space.
-Galleries are circular, and are cut by dissepiments, which are relatively abundant and slightly curved.
+Galleries are circular and are cut by dissepiments, which are relatively abundant and slightly curved.
 In tangential section, the structure is labyrinthic.
-The specimen is relatively close to Stromatopora (?), as described by Stearn (1993, 2011) and Stearn et al. (1999) considering the skeleton structure (cassiculate with locally dominant pachysteles or pachystromes) and microstructure (melanospheric).
+The specimen is relatively close to Stromatopora (?), as described by Stearn (1993, 2011) and Stearn et al.